sulscott/Air-Quality-Monitoring/README.md

 * Steps 3-7 need to be completed
 * Replace dummy data with actual sensor data
 * Testing
-* Introduce inheritance in the producer classes to reduce redundant code
+* Introduce inheritance in the producer classes to reduce redundant code?
+Also consider just making util classes which perform things like message serialization, or reading from the csv
-* update the consumer to consume data from all of the producers instead of just one
+* Add error handling and logging